Home | Tribute | Dad's Poetry | France | Information | Music | Norway | Railway Photos

 Douglas Tallet at The South Gare, mouth of the River Tees, 03.08.76

 Dad was a prolific writer of poetry, mostly on themes relevant to the Tallet family and Teesside where we lived.
-Eight of his poems can be reached from the links below; more may be added later.
-If you enjoy reading these and would like to see more on this Web site, please .
+If you enjoy reading these and would like to see more on this Website, please .

 Click here to find the first poem.
 "To an absent one" Written at the time of Richard’s first leaving home to go to Newcastle University